 FluentCRM Email Campaigns are single email messages sent to all or part of your subscribers.
 These messages are the heart of your community-building efforts.
 You can use email campaigns to ensure you send the right message to the right person at the right time.

-If you're new to FluentCRM, please be sure to read our FluentCRM Review to get a holistic view of the system.
+If you’re new to FluentCRM, please read our FluentCRM Review for a holistic view of the system.
 Articles like this one delve deeper into specific aspects of FluentCRM.

 Video: FluentCRM Email Campaigns

 Before you start sending your email campaigns, you need to have a few things prepared.